Identification of taxon through classification with partial reject options

 Overall our setup is the same as in Section \ref{idealmod}, but now we suppose there is only partial information about the complete training data set $\cD = \{(\mX_i,\mY_i);\, i=1,\ldots,N\}$.
-Due to some obfuscation, which could be due to rounding, grouping, categorization or lost measurements of some traits, we only know that
+Due to some obfuscation, which could be due to rounding, grouping, categorization or lost measurements of some traits, we typically have a mixture of different types of observations \citep{de2013analysis} and only know that

 i.e. the complete trait vector $Y_{ij}$ for subject $j$ of category $i$ is contained in a hyperrectangle $\sfS_{ij}$, whose components are given by $\{\sfS_{ijk}\}_{k=1}^q$.
 These components are sets, ranging in possible size from singletons to infinite intervals of $\mathbb{R}$, and they are given by